dirkleas/miditoyz/help.md

   --help                          Show this message and exit.

 Commands:
-  catalog   Change to a new catalog file for streaming. db        Analyze music catalog database with duckdb (enter ".quit" to... devices   List currently connected midi output devices attached via... dump      Dump a MIDI song file in raw text format. fields    Show the field names and types from your catalog database... info      Show current miditoyz settings. init      Generate a new music collection from a source directory into... merge     Merge source catalog into destination catalog, overwriting... metadata  Add user metadata to music to supplement the optional MIDI... panic     Send MIDI panic to turn off any hung notes. query     Query a song list from your catalog for streaming or managing... raw       Dump a MIDI song file in alternative raw text format with... stream    Stream music from a catalog song list, a midi file, or... verify    Verify MIDI song file can be processed with mido package or... voices    Generate a list of voices for each track in a midi song file. voicing   Change to a new instrument name for voicing streams.
+  catalog    Change to a new catalog file for streaming. db         Analyze music catalog database with duckdb (enter ".quit" to... devices    List currently connected midi output devices attached via... dump       Dump a MIDI song file in raw text format. fields     Show the field names and types from your catalog database... info       Show current miditoyz settings. init       Generate a new music collection from a source directory into... merge      Merge source JSON catalog into destination JSON catalog,... metadata   Add user metadata to music to supplement the optional MIDI... panic      Send MIDI panic to turn off any hung notes. query      Query a song list from your catalog for streaming or... raw        Dump a MIDI song file in alternative raw text format with... stream     Stream music from a catalog song list, a midi file, or... summarize  Summarize MIDI song metadata and voices (e.g. verify     Verify MIDI song file can be processed with mido package or... voices     Generate a list of voices for each track in a midi song file. voicing    Change to a new instrument name for voicing streams.

 $ miditoyz init --help
 Usage: miditoyz init [OPTIONS] SOURCE_DIRECTORY DESTINATION_DIRECTORY